 Prior to joining TUMI staff, Cathy was World Impact’s Candidate Services Coordinator, reviewing missionary applications and counseling potential applicants about joining World Impact missionary staff.

 Cathy and her husband Don, have been missionaries with World Impact since 1991 and have two sons, Ryan and Mark.

 Technology Director, Dan Hennings

 Dan grew up in Minnesota and graduated with an Associates Degree from Northwestern College in St. Paul.
 In January of 1993 he became a missionary with World Impact in Chester, Pennsylvania, where he was involved in community ministry, youth and teen clubs, discipleship, and church planting.
 On December 28, 1996 he married Carolyn Yoder.
 In June of 1998 Dan and Carolyn moved to Wichita, Kansas and joined the team at The Urban Ministry Institute.

-Dan's role as Technology Manager includes web and graphic design, audio and video production, and technical troubleshooting.
+Dan's role as Technology Director includes web and graphic design, audio and video production, and technical troubleshooting.